 Immediate treatment is rewarming by immersing the affected area in warm (40 to 42° C) water, followed by sterile dressings.
 Nicotine should be avoided.
 Chronic neuropathic symptoms are difficult to treat; amitriptyline may be tried (see Neuropathic Pain).

 Pernio is often used to refer to a vasculitic disorder most common among young females with a history of Raynaud syndrome.
 Endothelial and neuronal damage results in vasospasm and exaggerated sympathetic response when exposed to cold.
-Nifedipine 20 mg po tid, limaprost 20 mcg po tid, or corticosteroids (oral, eg, prednisolone 0.25 mg/kg bid, plus topical corticosteroids) may be effective for refractory pernio.
+Nifedipine 20 mg po tid, limaprost 20 mcg po tid (not available in the USA), or corticosteroids (oral, eg, prednisolone 0.25 mg/kg bid, plus topical corticosteroids) may be effective for refractory pernio.
 Sympatholytic drugs and avoidance of nicotine may also help.

 amitriptylineNo US brand name